Death of Edgar Allan Poe: Credibility of Moran

 Because Poe did not have visitors, Moran was probably the only person to see the author in his last days.
 Even so, his credibility has been questioned repeatedly, if not considered altogether untrustworthy.
 Throughout the years after Poe's death, his story changed as he wrote and lectured on the topic.
-He claimed (in 1875 and again in 1885, for example) that he had immediately contacted Poe's aunt and mother-in-law, Maria Clemm, to let her know about Poe's death; in fact, he wrote to her only after she had requested it on November 9, almost a full month after the event.
+He claimed (in 1875 and again in 1885, for example) that he had immediately contacted Poe's aunt and mother-in-law, Maria Clemm, to let her know about Poe's death; in fact, he wrote to her only after she had requested it on November 9, more than a full month after the event.
 He also claimed that Poe had said, quite poetically, as he prepared to draw his last breath: "The arched heavens encompass me, and God has his decree legibly written upon the frontlets of every created human being, and demons incarnate, their goal will be the seething waves of blank despair."
 The editor of the New York Herald, which published this version of Moran's story, admitted, "We cannot imagine Poe, even if delirious, constructing [such sentences]."
 Poe biographer William Bittner attributes Moran's claim to a convention of assigning pious last words to console mourners.

 Moran's accounts even altered dates.
 At different points, he claimed Poe was brought to the hospital on October 3 at 5 p.m., on October 6 at 9 a.m., or on October 7 (the day he died) at "10 o'clock in the afternoon".
 For each published account, he claimed to have the hospital records as reference.
 A search for hospital records a century later, specifically an official death certificate, found nothing.
 Some critics say Moran's inconsistencies and errors were due only to a lapse of memory, an innocent desire to romanticize, or even to senility.
 At the time he wrote and published his last account in 1885, Moran was 65.